Your cart

 Day sex

-There's something very intentional about the afternoon delight.
-You're not just fucking because you rolled over in bed and there your sex friend was.
-You're deliberately setting aside a chunk of your day for pleasure, prioritising it almost as a rebellion against the pressure to be productive.
+There's something very intentional about daytime intimacy.
+You're not just engaging because you rolled over in bed and found your partner beside you.
+You're consciously prioritising pleasure, almost as a rebellion against the pressure to be productive.

-The daylight hours might make you feel more alert when you’ve been upright, well-fed, showered, making decisions and generally going about your business for a while.
-Taking a break and surrendering to some languid day play might help you reconnect to your body—and possibly someone else’s—reminding you of the other important things in life.
+The daylight hours might make you feel more alert when you’ve been upright, well-fed, and generally going about your day.
+Taking a break to indulge in intimacy can help you reconnect with your body—and possibly someone else’s—reminding you of the important things in life.

-The downside (or upside, depending on how you feel about it) is you might risk getting walked in on.
-Some people are also just too busy, or their schedules don’t align, for afternoon sex to be an option.
+The downside (or upside, depending on your perspective) is that you might risk being interrupted.
+Some people also find their schedules don’t align, making daytime intimacy a challenge.

 Evening sex

-According to a 2014 study of 565 men and women, the majority preferred sex in the evening.
-Men also had a secondary peak in desire in the morning, and so did women who were morning people.
+According to a 2014 study of 565 men and women, the majority preferred intimacy in the evening.
+Men also had a secondary peak in desire in the morning, and so did women who identified as morning people.

-It could just be the simple fact that the evening is the most convenient time for sex.
-There’s no pressure to get up and start the day, your partner might already be in the bed next to you and you could be feeling more relaxed after going out and having some fun.
-You’ve had all day to build anticipation and give your important sex organ—the brain—some prep time.
+It could simply be that the evening is the most convenient time for intimacy.
+There’s no pressure to start your day, and your partner may already be in bed with you.
+Plus, you’ve had all day to build anticipation and give your brain—your most important sexual organ—some prep time.

-Sexologist Vanessa Muradian, of Mia Muse, has really great tips on the importance of “bridging” from the stress of a day to a more restful erotic state.
-Desiring sex at night isn’t always going to happen without effort, we have to prepare for that pleasure.
+Sexologist Vanessa Muradian of Mia Muse offers great tips on the importance of transitioning from the stresses of the day to a more relaxed state for intimacy.
+Desiring evening intimacy doesn’t always happen without effort; preparation is key.

-Maybe you’re not a night person at all and are too exhausted for any kind of sex when your head hits the pillow.
-Some people feel totally overstimulated by the end of the day, and the last thing they want is to be touched by another person.
-This feeling of being “touched out” especially affects parents with young kids who have had a lot of physical contact with their children throughout the day.
+Maybe you’re not a night person at all and feel too exhausted for any intimacy when your head hits the pillow.
+Some people feel overstimulated by the end of the day, and the last thing they want is to be touched by another person.
+This feeling of being “touched out” can especially affect parents of young children who have had a lot of physical contact throughout the day.

-There are so many internal and external elements that can dictate when we like to have sex or masturbate.
-It can vary from person-to-person and day-to-day.
+There are many internal and external elements that can dictate when we like to have intimate moments or self-pleasure.
+It can vary from person to person and day to day.

-Ask around and see what your friends like.
-And, if you have any sexual partners, ask them and see whether compromises have to be made so everyone is having a good time.
+Ask around and see what your friends enjoy.
+And if you have any sexual partners, don’t hesitate to ask them what works for them, and whether any compromises need to be made so everyone has a good time.

 Image credit: @guenfiore